Beatasav/cattle_management/README.md

 # My Cattle 🐮 - Cattle Management Web Application

 My Cattle is a web application designed to assist cattle farmers in managing their cattle, herds, and fields.
 The application offers a centralized platform for recording and accessing essential information about livestock and fields, as well as generating livestock movement reports.

-This README provides an overview of the application's features, including its installation process, deployment information, and guidelines for effective usage of both the live version and locally installed versions.

-## 💡 Features
+## Features

 - **Cattle Management**: Record and manage individual cattle details, including number, name, gender, breed, acquisition, birth and entry dates, loss methods, and more.
 Allocate cattle to existing herds and update entries seamlessly for accurate management.